 5. You shorten the cumulative length of the game the more you steal

 A fifth proposed principle of energy hierarchy or Transformity states that the energy quality factor increases hierarchically.
 Simply stated, “Energy flows of the universe are organized in an energy transformation hierarchy.
 The position in the energy hierarchy is measured with transformities” (Odum, 1996).
 Why?
 Because this design maximizes empower.
 From studies of isotopes in ecological food chains, Odum proposed that energy transformations form a hierarchical series measured by Transformity increase.
 Flows of energy develop hierarchical webs in which inflowing energies interact and are transformed by work processes into energy forms of higher quality that feedback amplifier actions, helping to maximize the power of the system” — (Odum 1994, p.
 251).
 This transformation can be measured as the amount of energy of one type required to make a unit of energy of another type.
 Feedback amplifiers, or autocatalysis, creates amplifying flows of increasing energy that creates pyramids of complexity such as food chains.

 6. The object of the game is to make the game last as long as possible

-A sixth proposed hierarchy of materials states that material cycles have hierarchical patterns measured by the emergy/mass ratio that determines its zone, amplitude, and pulse frequency in the energy hierarchy.
+A sixth proposed energy law states that material cycles have hierarchical patterns measured by the emergy/mass ratio that determines its zone, amplitude, and pulse frequency in the energy hierarchy.
 Materials are coupled to the energy transformation hierarchy and circulate towards centers of hierarchical concentration, recycling to dispersed background concentrations.

 Additionally, the law of conservation of matter states that inputs of inorganic raw materials have to be accounted for in either storages or outflows through cycling when described in systems, similarly to energy, as depicted below by the materials flows.